 Bachelor of Arts in Family and Consumer Sciences

+The Bachelor of Arts in Family & Consumer Sciences enables a student to specialize in the areas of Child & Family Studies.
 The common core of the program is devoted to students acquiring an understanding of family transitions, diversity, and resource management; sensitivities to the needs and value systems of individuals, families, and groups which vary by age, socioeconomic status, and ethnic identity; and the role expectations of professional family life and community educators.
-Students pursuing this major, depending upon their areas of specialization, may complete field experiences in business, education, government, or private social service agencies These field experiences serve as integrating experiences for students prior to their entry into professional roles.

 FCS majors must see an advisor to prepare a Graduation Plan which outlines their individual course sequence.
 Some major classes may require the plan be presented on the first day of classes.
-See department office (Burk Hall 329) for information to include in the advising folder.
-Students who wish for credits earned at another institution to be accepted in lieu of courses offered for the major at SF State must obtain acceptance from the major advisor and the department chair.
+See the department office in Burk Hall, Room 329, for information to include in the advising folder.
+Students who wish to substitute credits earned at another institution for courses offered for the major at SF State must obtain acceptance from the major advisor and the Department Chair.

 A prescribed sequence of courses must be adhered to as some classes are offered only in the fall or spring semesters.
 All major courses must be passed with a letter grade of C- or better.
 CR/NC is not allowed.

 - Family and Consumer Sciences majors will explain and relate the synergistic and integrative nature of Family and Consumer Sciences (FCS) to the three critical components of its body of knowledge: core concepts, integrative elements, and cross-cutting themes.

 - Students will understand life course development for diverse individuals and families through the use of the human ecosystems theory.

 - Based on life course development, within the context of relevant human ecosystems, students will apply sustainable management of resources, problem-solving, decision making, and technical strategies for the capacity building of individuals, children, families, and community vitality.